Italy to sell non-controlling stakes in Enel when conditions right

-ROME Italy will sell stakes in energy group Enel (ENEI.MI) when market conditions are favourable but the state will keep control of the company, Economy Minister Pier Carlo Padoan said on Thursday.
+ROME Italy will sell stakes in energy group Enel when market conditions are favorable but the state will keep control of the company, Economy Minister Pier Carlo Padoan said on Thursday.

 Addressing the Senate in Rome, Padoan gave no further details of the timing of the planned sales.